lyokha/nginx-haskell-module/README.md

 *haskell_async_content_on_request_body* respectively.
 The type of the first variant corresponds to that of the normal content handler, except it runs in the *IO Monad*, the second variant accepts additionally request body chunks in its first argument.
-The task runs in a late *access phase*, and the lazy bytestring from the *3tuple* &mdash; the contents &mdash; gets used in the content handler as is, with all of its originally computed chunks.
+The task starts from the content handler asynchronously, and the lazy bytestring from the *3tuple* &mdash; the contents &mdash; gets used in the task as is, with all of its originally computed chunks.

 The *echo*-example with an async content handler will look like the following.